jaoeul/gingersnap/README.md

 qemu-riscv64 <name_of_exe>
 ```

-We are now able to compile source code to riscv64i elfs, the cpu architecture
-emulated by gingersnap.

 ## Debugging and singlestepping the target executable

 Useful to find emulator bugs.
 Single step the executable in gdb and compare the